squirlemaster42/jwt-parser/README.md

 # jwt-parser

 A simple CLI tool to decode and validate JWTs signed with HS256.
+I'm bad at Rust, tell me what I did wrong.

 ## Prerequisites